Easy Camping Meals For Large Groups & Big Families | Recipes To Feed A Crowd

 These campfire nachos really capture what true campfire meals should be like, with their simple ingredients and easy prep.
 In fact, this recipe is one of the quickest and most convenient meals on this list.

-When you’re on a camping trip, cooking something on a campfire makes the experience feel more authentic.
+Cooking something on a campfire makes the experience feel more authentic when you're on a camping trip.
 These nachos are no exception.

 Like the vegan pad thai, this one-pot shrimp pasta will seem much more complex and impressive to your group than it actually is.